Substitution of Chemicals - Considerations for Selection

 - regulatory requirements that may apply.

 - Comparing alternatives.
 In this step, compare the alternatives with each other, and with the substance or process currently being used.
-HSE recognizes that it is hard to compare the risks of one chemical that is very flammable with one that is very toxic.
-They recommend thinking of the effects in simple terms such as "Is the substitute going to explode, or poison people?
+It can be hard to compare the risks of one chemical that is very flammable with one that is very toxic.
+Think of the effects in simple terms such as "Is the substitute going to explode, or poison people?
 Will it only affect people who work with it, or could it affect other people in the area?"
 Remember to consider how and where the alternative will be used.

 - Decide whether to substitute.
 This step is the most difficult.
 Remember that a change in one step of a process can affect many others.
-Consult with the workers who will be handling the material directly for their input.
-It may be a good idea to introduce the substitute on a trial or small quantity basis at first.
+Consult with the workers who will be handling the product directly for their input.
+It is a good practice to introduce the substitute on a trial or small quantity basis at first.

 - Introducing the substitute.
 Plan the change in material or process carefully.
 Remember to train and educate the workers involved.